-Bipolar disorder is a complex mental health condition characterized by severe shifts in mood accompanied by changes in energy and activity levels.
+Bipolar disorder is a complex mental health condition characterized by severe mood shifts accompanied by energy and activity level changes.
 The condition affects an individual's mood, thoughts, and behaviors.
 A person experiencing this life-altering disorder may quickly shift from feeling incredibly happy and hopeful to intensely sad and hopeless.

 Diagnosing Bipolar Disorder: A Complex Process

 Diagnosing bipolar disorder can be as complex as the disorder itself.
-Unlike conditions that require a simple blood test or short questionnaire, the process of diagnosing bipolar disorder often includes ruling out other conditions and undergoing extensive health evaluations, including blood tests and brain scans, as well as a comprehensive personal, family, and social history.
-It's important to be completely honest with your healthcare provider to ensure proper diagnosis and treatment.
+Unlike conditions requiring a simple blood test or short questionnaire, diagnosing bipolar disorder often includes ruling out other conditions and undergoing extensive health evaluations, including blood tests and brain scans, as well as a comprehensive personal, family, and social history.
+It's essential to be completely honest with your healthcare provider to ensure proper diagnosis and treatment.

-According to the Depression and Bipolar Support Alliance (DBSA), many people with bipolar disorder deal with symptoms for up to 10 years before being properly diagnosed, and just one in four individuals receive an accurate diagnosis within the first three years of the onset of symptoms.
-For this reason, it's incredibly important to seek help.
+According to the Depression and Bipolar Support Alliance (DBSA), many people with bipolar disorder deal with symptoms for up to 10 years before being correctly diagnosed.
+Just one in four individuals receive an accurate diagnosis within the first three years of the onset of symptoms.
+For this reason, it's essential to seek help.
 You can get in touch with one of our experienced online therapists here.

 Understanding The DSM

 You may have heard of the DSM-a manual utilized by psychologists, psychiatrists, and other health professionals to help diagnose and treat mental health conditions.
 Short for the Diagnostic and Statistical Manual of Mental Disorders, the DSM is published by the American Psychiatric Association (APA) and contains standardized criteria to help clinicians diagnose and treat patients.